oxanacode/classic-game/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.

+### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).